toxab/cds/README.md

-# Image loader app built with LAMP stack in docker-compose.yml
+# brief delivery system process built with LAMP stack in docker-compose.yml
+# based on factory method of GOF

 This is a basic LAMP stack environment built using Docker Compose.
 It consists following: